jmtadpatrikar/Fulfilment-Performance-Analysis-Portfolio-Project/README.md

 | `olist_sellers_dataset.csv` | `raw_sellers` | 3,095 |
 | `product_category_name_translation.csv` | `raw_category_translation` | 71 |

-Use UTF-8 encoding and the CSV header as the column names, without importing the header as a data row.
-Set all source columns to `TEXT` to preserve IDs, dates, numbers, and review comments before the cleaning scripts convert them.
-Preserve empty fields as empty strings and keep the original column names unchanged.

 After importing, add a generated `raw_row_id` primary key to each of the nine raw tables.
 The cleaning scripts require this column to identify source rows.
 For example: